Dr James Cummings

 Senior Lecturer in Late-Medieval Literature and Digital Humanities

 - Address: School of English Literature, Language, and Linguistics,

 Percy Building, Room 1.19

 NE1 7RU, United Kingdom

-I am a Senior Lecturer in English Literature (c.
+I am a Senior Lecturer in Late Medieval Literature (c.
 1350-1510) and Digital Humanities at the School of English Literature, Language, and Linguistics of Newcastle University.
-I work on the the use of digital technology, primarily for digital editing, and late medieval drama.
+I work on the use of digital technology, primarily for digital editing, and late medieval drama.
 I am also part of the ATNU project at Newcastle University.

 - Ph.D Thesis: "Contextual studies of the dramatic records in the area around 'The Wash', c.
 1350-1550" – School of English, University of Leeds (1995-2001)

 - MA in Medieval Studies – Centre for Medieval Studies, University of Leeds (1994-1995)

 - BA, Medieval Studies Specialist – St Michael’s College, University of Toronto (1990 - 1994)